SuSharLe/SuSharLe/README.md

 ### Artificial Intelligence and Web Design Student | Education | Simbolo

-- 👋 Hi, I’m Su Shar Lae （苏美丽）.
+- 👋 Hi, I’m Su Shar Lae, also known as 苏美丽.
-- 👀 I’m interested in AI, Web Development, Video Editing, and some programming language such as (Java, Python, JavaScript).
+- 👀 I’m keen on pursuing a career in AI, Web Development, Video Editing, and some programming language such as (Java, Python, JavaScript).
-- 💞️ I think I am studying hard like an adult even though I'm not.
+- 🕊️ Thank you and RIP sayar phyo thu htet, we miss you!